phersh/my-portfolio/README.md

-# Phil Hershkoiwtz portfolio project
+# Phil Hershkowitz portfolio project

 This is a my professional projects portfolio.
 It uses AWS and ReactJS.